-Tuscan Minestrone is a soup that brings together the flavors and aromas of the Tuscan countryside.
-Made with Fagioli Toscanelli, rice, fresh vegetables and herbs, it is a tasty and nourishing first course.
+Tuscan Minestrone is a soup that combines the flavors and aromas of the Tuscan countryside.
+Made with Tuscan beans, rice, fresh vegetables, and herbs, it is a tasty and nutritious first course.
 An explosion of authentic flavors and simplicity.
 Ideal to serve hot with a sprinkle of grated cheese and a slice of Tuscan bread.

 Soak the beans overnight

-Cook them for about 2 hours in not too much salted water to which you have added a sprig of rosemary and a bay leaf to be removed at the end of cooking
+Cook them for about 2 hours in slightly salted water to which you have added a sprig of rosemary and a bay leaf to be removed after cooking

-In a pan sauté the chopped onion, celery, carrot and parsley in four tablespoons of oil
+In a pan, sauté in four tablespoons of oil chopped onion, celery, carrot, and parsley

-Then add escarole, peeled and seeded tomato, zucchini and the white part of the leek coarsely chopped; let them simmer for about ten minutes and add everything to the beans
+Then add escarole, peeled and seedless tomato, zucchini, and the white part of the leek coarsely chopped, and let cook for about ten minutes before adding everything to the beans

 Adjust salt and pepper